OscarLaurberg/fsjs-assignment2/README.md

 - It's easy to setup
 - Works great for small simple applications
 - Data structure not as strict.
 2 documents in same collections, don't have to have same attributes.
-- You can use indexes to enhance performance issues etc
+- You can use indexes to enhance performance etc

 ### CONS:
 - Data constraints are created manually